- If your WiFi keeps disconnecting on your MacBook, you will not be able to use the Internet at all.

 3. Remove all other preferred Wi-Fi networks

-- Go to Apple menu > System Preferences.
+- Go to Apple menu, then click on System Preferences.

 - Select Network.

-- Select Wi-Fi from the list on the left and click on Advanced.
+- Choose Wi-Fi from the list on the left and click on Advanced.

-- Now remove all other connections except the Wi-Fi connection you want to use.
+- Remove all other connections except the Wi-Fi connection you want to use.
 You can do that by clicking the minus icon.
 Also, make sure that your Wi-Fi connection is on top of the list.